11 Ladder Safety Tips You Need to Know

 10. Be informed about the weather before using a ladder

-It’s dangerous to work on a windy or rainy day on the ladder since it causes ladder instability.
+Working on a windy or rainy day on the ladder is dangerous since it causes instability.
 Severe heat or cold also makes it uncomfortable and hazardous to work on a ladder.

-Therefore, you need to watch weather forecast before setting a ladder date.
-A dry, mild, and windless day is ideal for repairing your roof or cleaning the gutters using a ladder.
+Therefore, you must watch the weather forecast before setting a ladder date.
+A dry, mild, windless day is ideal for repairing your roof or cleaning the gutters using a ladder.

 11. Store the ladder in a safe place – it’s a part of ladder safety